Robust Quadruped Jumping via Deep Reinforcement Learning: Introduction

-\textit{Contribution:} We present a method for improving on the performance of the feedforward controller used on optimal trajectories.
-We learn a general controller to track multiple desired trajectories with deep reinforcement learning, to successfully jump in noisy environments with uneven ground, as shown in Figure~\ref{fig:intro_jump}.
-This controller is trained on, and able to track, many different jumping trajectories, and works with different joint gains, which can save human trial and error associated with gain tuning.
-This is particularly relevant as testing joint gains for highly dynamic motions in hardware can be unsafe and/or costly.
+\textit{Contribution:} We present a method for improving the performance of the feedforward controller used on optimal jumping trajectories.
+We learn a general controller to track multiple desired jumping trajectories with deep reinforcement learning, to successfully jump in noisy environments with uneven ground, as shown in Figure~\ref{fig:intro_jump}.
+This controller is trained on, and able to track, many different jumping trajectories, and works with different joint gains.
 By learning a single controller capable of achieving many different jumps, this also avoids re-running potentially computationally expensive optimization routines at run time for relatively small differences in initial state.
-We further validate our method with a sim-to-sim transfer from PyBullet to Gazebo.
+Moreover, in contrast to our prior work on MIT Cheetah 3~\cite{nguyen2019jumping} and Unitree A1 \cite{chuongjump3D}, our DRL controller is run as a real-time feedback controller, making our novel approach both more reliable and more robust.
+Importantly, we also incorporate motor dynamic constraints and power limits into the learning framework, allowing effective sim-to-real deployment without further tuning for robust and highly dynamic jumping motions.
+Our hardware results demonstrate that our method fully exploits the available onboard power supply and takes the motors to their limits to achieve robust and dynamic jumping motions under noisy conditions.

 The rest of this paper is organized as follows.
 Section~\ref{sec:background} provides background details on the robot model, reinforcement learning, and gives a brief overview of the jumping trajectory optimization.
-Section~\ref{sec:method} describes our design choices and training set up for learning to improve the jumping tracking performance.
-Section~\ref{sec:result} shows results from learning our general jumping controller, and a brief conclusion is given in Section~\ref{sec:conclusion}.
+Section~\ref{sec:method} describes our learning framework design choices, including the integration of motor dynamics and power constraints to achieve robust jumping.
+Section~\ref{sec:result} shows extensive numerical simulations and experimental results from learning our general jumping controller, and a brief conclusion is given in Section~\ref{sec:conclusion}.